Tiri1992/Tiri1992.github.io/_posts/algorithms/2022-11-20-binarySearch.md

 ---
 ## Find Bitonic Peak

 First let me define what a `bitonic peak` is.
 A `bitonically sorted` array is one that starts off with increasing terms and then concludes with decreasing terms.
-In any such sequence, there is a 'peak' element which is the largest element in the sequence.
+In any such sequence, there is a 'peak' element (index `K`) which is the largest element in the sequence.
 Sequences **do not** contain any duplicates.

 Lets have a look at some of the sequence types